Mowing 2021

 In August 2020, the Parish Council agreed the commencement of work to establish a wildlife-rich grassland on the inside of the Butlin’s Hill bend.
 This work will continue, resulting in a flowery grassland that supports many more bees and other invertebrates that will in turn support a greater range of wildlife.

-The road edges of Butlin’s Hill and Welton Road will be mown as amenity grassland.
-This will ‘frame’ the wildlife-rich grassland to indicate that the whole area is managed.
+The road edges of Butlin’s Hill are mown as amenity grassland to ‘frame’ the wildlife-rich grassland and indicate that the whole area is managed.

-Jetty Field will come under the Parish Council mowing contract in 2021.
+Jetty Field came under the Parish Council mowing contract in 2021.
 Two areas are mown, the main field and the garden.
-We propose that the grass areas in the garden are maintained as amenity grassland.
-The same arrangement will apply in the north east section of the main field which will be used for Braunston Forest School activities.
+We proposed that the grass areas in the garden are maintained as amenity grassland.
+The same arrangement applies in the north east section of the main field which will be used for Braunston Forest School activities.

-We propose that the remainder of the main field, with the exceptions mentioned below, is maintained as described in 2 above.
+The remainder of the main field, with the exceptions mentioned below, is maintained as at Butlin's Hill.

 Five rights of way, all footpaths, cross the main field which is used as a pedestrian route between the canal and the village.
 The field is also used a lot to exercise dogs.
-We propose that the footpaths are mown to a two-metre width, every six weeks.
-A strip of the same width should also be mown along the southern edge of the field next to the community orchard.
+The footpaths are mown to a two-metre width, every six weeks.
 Mowing these areas is important to ‘frame’ the areas of wildlife-rich grassland.

 Whilst creating wildlife-rich grassland requires less regular maintenance, i.e. mowing, it needs commitment and long-term management.
 We will therefore provide guidance and support.
 We also hope that the Parish Council will continue to take advantage of the advice and networking available to it, for example from organisations including Northamptonshire ACRE and NALC.

 It is important to achieve ‘buy in’.
-We will take responsibility for communicating information about the proposed changes through Facebook (Braunston Bugle), the BVN and on-site notices and information boards.
-Reactions on the Bugle this year suggest public opinion is moving towards supporting more sustainable practices.
+We take responsibility for communicating information about the proposed changes through Facebook, the BVN and on-site notices and information boards.
+Reactions suggest public opinion is moving towards supporting more sustainable practices.

 Churchyard wildlife-rich grassland